'Nobody's business'? 5 things to know about the genetic testing bill

 Wellness programs have limited impact

 Wellness programs have grown into a $6 billion industry.
-Despite their popularity, a recent study by the RAND institute found wellness programs have limited, if any, impact on patient outcomes: they didn't result in a reduction in total cholesterol levels; only helped short-term smoking cessation; and provided statistically insignificant cost savings or reductions in the use of emergency department care.
+Despite their popularity, a recent study by the RAND institute found wellness programs have limited, if any, impact on patient outcomes: they didn't result in a reduction in total cholesterol levels; only helped short-term smoking cessation; and provided statistically insignificant cost savings or less use of emergency department care.

 It may be lumped into health care act

 So far the bill has only been narrowly passed by a single committee in Congress, on a party line vote, and is still making its way through the House of Representatives.
 It has yet to be considered in the Senate.
-It could also be lumped into a later version of the American Healthcare Act.
+It could also be lumped into a later version of the GOP-backed health care plan.

 Anthony Serritella is a medical fellow with NBC News.
 He is currently a medical student at the Johns Hopkins School of Medicine.